Santa Cruz has something for everyone with its laid-back atmosphere, breathtaking coastline, stunning natural beauty, and vibrant cultural scene.

 With its vibrant atmosphere and diverse offerings, Downtown Santa Cruz is a must-visit destination for anyone exploring the city.

-Where to stay in Santa Cruz
+Where to stay in Santa Cruz, California

 The Inn at Pasatiempo offers a charming French-country atmosphere.
 It is located near the Santa Cruz Beach Boardwalk and the University of Santa Cruz.
 It features a heated pool, and a beautiful garden.
 Rooms start at $139 per night.
 Book your stay now.